alfrescas/drought_predictions/README.md

 How does it work with the code?
 - It works with the code to outline where the commonalities are within the datasets so that we could easily combine the datasets and organize the structure.

-## Data Exploration Phase

-The group continues to clean, append and merge datasets.
-Our data has a significant number of columns and we have spent time determining which of these columns have data pertinent to our project and getting rid of the ones that do not.
-We are reviewing our data to see what exactly it can tell us and if any additional datasets are needed to help predict and analyze results.

-We are also prepping code for machine learning and trying to determine whether our project is better suited for a linear regression to analyze correlation, or time series model to analyze forecasting.

-## Analysis Phase

-The states we are analyzing are Colorado, California, Arizona, Utah, Wyoming, Nevada, and New Mexico.
-All 7 states are part of the Colorado River Basin.
-The Colorado River flows for approx. 1,450 miles and provides water to all 7 states.
-The years we are analyzing are 1985, 1990, 1995, 2000, 2005, 2010, and 2015.
-The analysis phase of the project will involve analyzing the total withdrawals and total domestic water use in million gallons per day (Mgal/d) per state and per year.
-We will look at how each state uses water by looking at withdrawals and withdrawal type (groundwater and surface water).

 ## Dashboard